KushagraKarira/MFRC522/rfid/README.rst

 **The development by owner miguelbalboa has ended**.

-**Feature status: complete freeze**; no function or API change
+**Feature status: complete freeze**; no function or API change.

-**Code status: paritial freeze**; just fixes/typos or documentation updates; *no* extentions for other boards; *no* new examples
+**Code status: partial freeze**; just fixes/typos or documentation updates; *no* extensions for other boards; *no* new examples.

-**Maintenance status: sporadically**
+**Maintenance status: sporadically**.

 **Why no further development?**
 This library has a long history and is used in many projects.
 These projects often do not document what version they use.
-Commiting changes might break those old projects and lead to bad experiences (for beginners) and support requests.
+Committing changes might break those old projects and lead to bad experiences (for beginners) and support requests.
 For these reasons the library is in freeze mode.
 You can still commit typo, documentation or bug fixes.

 .. _before buy: